 - Deter onion and carrot fly with branches laid between rows.

-- Wormwood may inhibit growth of plants nearby such as fennel, sage, caraway, anise.
+- Wormwood may inhibit the growth of plants nearby such as fennel, sage, caraway, and anise.

 - Europeans once stuffed pillows with mugwort in the belief that this would bring good, and vivid, dreams.